Skip to main content

 Click here for my latest CV.
 My CV is usually more up-to-date than my webpage.

-🎓 PhD in Computer Science, The University of Illinois at Urbana-Champaign (Present) #
+πŸŽ“ PhD in Computer Science, University of Illinois Urbana-Champaign (Expected May 2026) #

-• Exchange Student, Computer Science, The University of Illinois at Urbana-Champaign (2015)
+• Exchange student, Computer Science, University of Illinois Urbana-Champaign (2015)

-• Short-term Exchange Visiting Student, Whitman College, Princeton University (2016)
+• Short-term visiting student, Whitman College; Princeton University (2016)

 • Mentors: Madeleine Daepp, Robert Ness.